-In 2009, fresh drinking water in SVH–Mbakalo became minutes away, rather than miles away, thanks to the Lake Victoria North Water Services Board, the Gender Sensitive Initiatives organization, the Kenyan Water Services Fund Trust, and SOTENI Kenya.
+In 2009, fresh drinking water in SOTENI Village of Hope (SVH)–Mbakalo became minutes away, rather than miles away, thanks to the Lake Victoria North Water Services Board, the Gender Sensitive Initiatives organization, the Kenyan Water Services Fund Trust, and SOTENI Kenya.
 SVH–Mbakalo managed the project.
 The massive project brought 20 hand-pump wells and 20 spring-water pipes to the area, as well as 15 three-door latrines and 12 rainwater-harvesting tanks to its local schools.

 The packets for cleaning the water are distribute during monthly support group meetings.
 The ABDs provide each member with an average of thirty P&G Purifier of Water Packets, varying depending on family size, at each meeting to provide them with clean water up until the next scheduled meeting.
 Every meeting contains an educational component varying from HI/AIDS prevention & transmission, family planning, prevention of mother to child transmission, group management, nutrition, and water and safety and hygiene.

 The Improving access to Family Planning Project in SVH- Ugunja began in 2015 and was implemented by the ABDs in that area.
 The overall aim of this project, supported by the Positive Action for Children Fund, was to spread family planning information and increase the uptake of family planning and other Sexual Reproductive Health (SRH) services among rural women living in SVH Ugunja.
 This included providing integrated HIV, SRH, and reproductive rights services through outreaches, home visitations, and linking women to health care in order to access family planning at a subsidized cost.
 There were 3743 direct beneficiaries.